-The Respondent was sanctioned in the Bankruptcy Court by having his pleadings stricken, being fined and suspended from practicing before the bankruptcy court as noted in the cases, appealing that Judgment, cited by the Informant.
+The Respondent was sanctioned in the Bankruptcy Court, being fined and suspended from practicing before the bankruptcy court and unsuccessfully appealed that Judgment, , as noted in the cases cited by the Informant.
 Those sanctions were imposed pursuant to Rule FRCP 37 which is procedural under the civil rules, and is not a disciplinary proceeding in which a question of professional misconduct is litigated.